Moxio/php-codesniffer-sniffs/README.md

 collisions, which [can be a substantial performance hit](http://blog.kevingomez.fr/til/2015/07/26/why-is-uniqid-slow/).
 Always calling `uniqid()` with `$more_entropy = true` avoids these problems.

+**Moxio.PHP.DisallowArrayCombinersWithSingleArray**: Disallows calls to functions that combine two or more arrays with only a single array given as an argument.
+This applies to functions like `array_merge(_recursive)`, `array_replace(_recursive)` and all variants of `array_diff` and `array_intersect`.
+Such a call does not make sense, and is most likely a result of a misplaced comma or parenthesis.
+To re-index a single array, just use `array_values`.

 Running tests
 -------------
 After installing dependencies (including development dependencies) using Composer, run